 This information was accurate at the time of publication.
 Due to the changing nature of the COVID-19 pandemic, some information may have changed since the original publication date.

-Bottom line: We now know that pregnancy is a significant risk factor for COVID-19.
-Pregnant people are at an increased risk of experiencing severe or critical illness.
+Pregnancy has its own unique challenges and stresses.
+Similarly to viral illnesses like influenza, pregnant people are at an increased risk of experiencing severe or critical illness with COVID-19.
 And if they have severe illness, they are more likely to have pregnancy complications, including pre-term birth and cesarean delivery.
 Data from the CDC also suggest there may be an increased risk of stillbirth in pregnant people who have COVID-19.

-We also know that COVID-19 vaccines are safe during pregnancy and breastfeeding.
+The good news is COVID-19 vaccines are safe during pregnancy and breastfeeding.
 Vaccines are a critical tool for protection of mothers and babies.

 What is known about COVID-19 vaccines during pregnancy and while breastfeeding?